U.S. Gulf Coast prepares for second hurricane in a month

 Hurricane conditions were expected by early Tuesday from Grand Isle, Louisiana to Ocean Springs, Mississippi, including New Orleans, the center said.

-As of 5 a.m.
-ET (0900 GMT) on Sunday, Sally was about 115 miles (190 km) west of Port Charlotte, Florida, and heading west-northwest with top sustained winds of 50 miles per hour (85 kph).
+As of 2 p.m.
+ET (1800 GMT) on Sunday, Sally was about 140 miles (230 km) south-southwest of Apalachicola, Florida, and heading west-northwest with top sustained winds of 60 miles per hour (95 kph).

 Sally carried the danger of storm surges - when the ocean rises at the coast over normal tide levels - of up to 11 feet (3.35 m), and rainfall of up to 12 inches (30 cm), the center said.